rsksmart/2wp-app/SECURITY.md

 RootstockLabs will make a best effort to meet the following response times for reported vulnerabilities:

-* TTime to first response (from report submit) - 5 business days
+* Time to first response (from report submit) - 5 business days
 * Time to triage (from report submit) - 7 business days
 * Time to bounty (from triage) - 15 business days